jtauber/plato-texts/README.md

 * James Tauber

-## Source
+## Sources

 * Perseus Digital Library
+* Diorisis
+* AGLDT
+* Vanessa Gorman

 ## Progress

 Crito text preparation done with speech and sentence-level textparts.
 English translation aligned at sentence-level.

-Initial lemma disambiguation started in Google spreadsheet.
+Initial lemma disambiguation of Crito started in Google spreadsheet.

+Base texts for Apology, Crito, Euthyphro, Republic, and Symposium extracted from Perseus.

+Tagging of Apology, Crito, Euthyphro, Republic, and Symposium extracted from Diorisis.

+Syntactic analysis of Euthyphro extracted from AGLDT.

+Syntactic analysis of Apology extracted from Vanessa Gorman's Treebanks.

 ## License